Our Service

 How many participants per session?

-Usually no more than eight.
-We’ve capped it at this number as we’ve found it’s a good balance of “not too big, not too small” and we find if there are any more, it’s a bit too overwhelming for most particpant and our small space feels crowded.
+Eight.
+We’ve capped it at this number as we’ve found it’s a good balance of “not too big, not too small” and we find if there are any more, it’s a bit too overwhelming for most participants and our small space feels crowded.

 How many support workers are there?